highchair/artinruins-com/_property/american-screw-co.md

     caption: 'Providence Historic Aerial Viewer 1997 with a 1970 schematic of the complex from the National Register nomination'
     sizes: '1440, 900'

-imagescredit: 'Contributions from the National Register nomination forms, photos by Laurence Tilley; <a href="https://provlibdigital.org/islandora/object/islandora%3A26598">Aerial</a>, <a href="https://provlibdigital.org/islandora/object/islandora%3A276">Mill Photo</a>, and <a href="https://provlibdigital.org/islandora/object/islandora%3A5298">John Hutchins Cady</a>, from Providence Public Library; <a href="https://digitalcommons.ric.edu/smolski_images/61">Chet Smolski</a>; and Architectural drawing by Karen Noel.'
+imagescredit: 'Contributions from the National Register nomination forms, photos by Laurence Tilley; <a href="https://provlibdigital.org/islandora/object/islandora%3A26598">Aerial</a>, <a href="https://provlibdigital.org/islandora/object/islandora%3A276">Mill Photo</a>, and <a href="https://provlibdigital.org/islandora/object/islandora%3A5298">John Hutchins Cady</a>, from Providence Public Library; <a href="https://digitalcommons.ric.edu/smolski_images/61">Chet Smolski</a>; <a href="https://commons.wikimedia.org/wiki/File:American_Screw_Company_(exterior),_Providence.jpg">B. M. Zuckerman collection at Wikipedia</a>; and Architectural drawing by Karen Noel.'
 ---

 ### Reason for Demolition